 We know as teachers that we are teaching students much more than just the curriculum.
-We are helping them become well-rounded individuals that are ready to meet this world head-on.
+In addition to fostering a love of student learning, we are also helping them become well-rounded individuals that are ready to meet this world head-on.
 We are just one piece to the puzzle (it certainly takes a village), but this leads many educators to find ways to incorporate student engagement beyond the classroom.
+How can we encourage learning experiences in a real-world sense that allows our students to have the drive to increase their own learning and create positive change in the educational realm?

 That being said, there are also students that enjoy a subject, but will still avoid homework and focus on their phones during class instead of participating with their peers.
-Student engagement beyond the classroom is not about how much a student enjoys a subject, but it is about the amount of effort they put towards learning it.
+Student engagement beyond the classroom is not about how much a student enjoys a subject, but it is about the amount of effort they put into learning it when no one is looking.

-This can be broken down into two categories:
+Engaged students can be broken into two categories:

-Both of these students are faced with unique barriers that prevent them from being traditional learners.
-Therefore, it’s important for teachers to discover ways to connect with all students in order to get them the support they need to become engaged, well-rounded people (not just academically, but emotionally as well).
+It’s important for teachers to discover ways to connect with all students in order to get them the support they need to become engaged, well-rounded people (not just academically, but emotionally as well).
+It is a matter of finding a best practice that works for the high flyers and the low riders because then everyone else naturally falls somewhere in between.

 Moving Engagement Outside the Classroom

 The most obvious way to move student engagement beyond the classroom is for teachers to allow students to explore their passions and interests.
-This doesn’t necessarily mean sending a group of students with a passion (such as chess) across the school to compete against another team (although those types of activities are incredible), but it is more about incorporating those activities into the school day.
+This doesn’t necessarily mean sending a group of students with a passion (such as chess) across the school to compete against another team (although those types of activities are incredible), but it is more about incorporating those activities into the school day and encouraging inquiry-based learning.

 There is also no harm in allowing creative writing projects to tie with something outside of the realm of literature when considering student engagement beyond the classroom.
 For example, a young poet may be able to write an original piece of work about something they love (such as running) or they may be inspired by the world around them.